ahvar/gene_annotator/README.md

 # Gene Annotator v0.1.0
-### A gene and annotation query tool
+### A gene annotation, query, and QC tool

 # Introduction

-This application, GENE ANNOTATOR, is designed to process gene annotation data.
-It identifies duplicate entries, logs them, removes them, and performs various data transformation steps.
-The results are saved in the final_results.csv file.
+Annotate genomic data

-# Installation and Setup for Running Gene Annotator Locally
+# Run Gene Annotator Locally
 Here are the steps to run Gene Annotator from the command-line in your local environment.

 ## Extraction:
-Extract all files from the project archive to a location on your filesystem.
+Extract or clone all files to your local environment.
 ## CD to your project root and create a virtual environment:
-    # this command will create a Python 3.7 venv in your project root, which makes the project more self-contained
+    # create a Python 3.12 venv in your project root
-    # conda is used in this example but any package manager should work
+    # conda is used in this example
-    $ cd ../path/to/gene_annotator
+    $ cd ../path/to/project-root
-    $ conda create --prefix ./envs python=3.7
+    $ conda create --prefix ./envs python=3.12
 ## Activate your virtual environment
     # from the project root
     $ conda activate ./envs
 ## Install dependencies:
-    # from project root, pip install dependencies defined in requirements.txt
+    # pip install dependencies defined
     $ pip install -r requirements.txt
-## Modify PYTHONPATH for the interpreter in your virtual environment (**This step is crucial.
-Without it, the program will raise an import error as it won't be able to find necessary modules**):
+## Modify PYTHONPATH for the interpreter in your virtual environment
     # from project root, source the export_python_path helper script
-    # this tells the interpreter where to find custom modules so it can properly import them:
     $ source ./gene_annotator/helper_scripts/export_python_path.sh
 ## Run the tests
     # change to the test directory and run pytest.
-It will "discover" tests and run them
     $ cd test/
     $ pytest -vv